cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.17.1 - 03/11/2019 =
+* Fixed an issue on the Edit Feed page where on an attribute with a filter, after refreshing the page, would not show the option to add another filter
+* Included a Feed Process Logging option
+* Fixed the View Feed button to open the correct feed even after a first feed generation with a feed name that contains spaces or forbidden characters

 = 1.16.0 - 04/10/2019 =
 * Added a View Feed button to the Edit Feed page
 * Removed the use of the glob function